khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 Avoid making all the columns an even width.
 The table columns should be sized according to the data they contain.
 Columns of small content should be narrow, while columns of paragraphs should be relatively wide.
 Allow the browser to lay out the tables according to the viewport size.

+#### Ordering

+A table is often displayed with a certain column taking precedence towards ordering.
+If the ordering is static, a visual cue can be given towards the user by displaying a [sorting icon](https://gitlab-org.gitlab.io/gitlab-svgs/?q=sort) next to the leading header to make it easier for the user to scan the table contents.

+Note that this cue should not be visible in the table headers on mobile optmised table layouts.

 ### Rows

 Rows can have a mix of read-only and editable cells with content populated by users.
 When designing a table, make sure the cells work well together and fit nicely in the rows.